 La Grange is a very small town located in the state of North Carolina.
 With a population of 2,804 people and two constituent neighborhoods, La Grange is the 259th largest community in North Carolina.

-La Grange is a blue-collar town, with 35.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, La Grange is generally considered to be a blue-collar town.
+35.04% of the La Grange workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, La Grange is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in La Grange who work in sales jobs (18.41%), office and administrative support (8.78%), and teaching (7.07%).

 The per capita income in La Grange in 2010 was $19,901, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $79,604 for a family of four.
 However, La Grange contains both very wealthy and poor people as well.

 La Grange is an extremely ethnically-diverse town.
 The people who call La Grange home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of La Grange residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in La Grange include English, German, Irish, and French .

 The most common language spoken in La Grange is English.
 Other important languages spoken here include Greek and African languages.